 The trust will also pay general operating expenses, such as trustee expenses (including legal and auditing expenses), various governmental charges, fees for extraordinary trustee services, costs of taking action to protect the trust, costs of indemnifying the trustee and the sponsor, legal fees and expenses, and expenses incurred in contacting you.
+The trust will pay a license fee to S-Network Global Indexes, Inc. for use of the Poliwogg Healthcare Innovations Index.
 The trust may pay the costs of updating its registration statement each year.
 The trustee will generally pay trust expenses from distributions received on the securities but in some cases may sell securities to pay trust expenses.
-The trust will also indirectly bear the expenses of any funds in the trust portfolio.
-While the trust will not pay these expenses directly out of its assets, these expenses are shown in the trust's annual operating expenses in the "Fee Table" in this prospectus to illustrate the impact of these expenses.